A researcher performing an experiment

 For a full Masters degree, you'll study 180 credits over the duration of your course.
 Some programmes offer a Postgraduate Diploma (PGDip) qualification or a Postgraduate Certificate (PGCert) qualification.
 For a PGDip, you'll study 120 credits, and for a PGCert, you'll study 60 credits.

 What fascinates you?
-You will make an original contribution to research by designing, carrying out and writing up a project on a topic of your choice, supported by your dissertation supervisor.
+The Dissertation provides you with the opportunity to make an original contribution to the study of renewable energy and low carbon solutions.
+You will design, carry out and write up a research project on a suitable topic of your choice, supported by your dissertation supervisor.

 core